Legal information about Family Violence laws and resources

 If you have been sexually assaulted, you may want to visit a nurse through the Sexual Assault Nurse Examiner Program (SANE) to do a medical exam and/or collect evidence within five days of the sexual assault.
 Medical evidence can help if you decide to report what happened to the police and the person is charged with sexual assault.
 Sexual assault survivors can get services and support by calling SANE at 1-877-880-7263 or by contacting the police, a healthcare professional, or local transition house or shelter.

-- If your partner threatened you, they might be charged with "uttering threats"
+- If your partner took your property (for example, your pet or vehicle) without your consent they might be charged with theft.

 - watches and follows you